 Rhode Island and New Hampshire Ready For March Madness

 Sports betting in Rhode Island and New Hampshire will reap the benefits of more visitors corresponding with March Madness.
-Without the NCAA championships last year due to the pandemic, the Rhode Island sportsbooks at Twin River and Tiverton casinos were quiet.
+The Rhode Island sportsbooks at Twin River and Tiverton casinos were quiet without the NCAA championships last year due to the pandemic.
 Understandably, sports betting revenue is likely to take a dip as soon as neighboring states start offering betting options closer to home.
 But for now, both states have cornered the market.

 New Hampshire launched mobile sports betting via the DraftKings Sportsbook app in early 2020.
-Initial forecasts predict at least $11.25 million in annual state revenue from New Hampshire sports betting beginning in 2021.
-All this from a state that has rejected commercial casinos three times in eight years.
+Initial forecasts predict at least $11.25 million in New Hampshire sports betting annual state revenue beginning in 2021.
+All this is from a state that has rejected commercial casinos three times in eight years.

 Related Post – Comparing Rhode Island and New Hampshire Sports Betting.